JRT Associates Inc.

 With every chapter of his life, Mr. Theismann evolved from athlete to the ultimate businessman.
 An Emmy award winning analyst, entrepreneur and athlete, he utilizes his gifts, talent and high energy to share his strategies for handling unforeseen change.

-Joe will release his book “How to Be A Champion Everyday” in June of 2020.
+Joe's book “How to Be A Champion Everyday” was released in June of 2020.